Anadrol vs. Superdrol: Comparing Side Effects

 • Impact on Appearance: The added water weight can obscure muscle definition, making muscles look less defined.

-Liver Function and Toxicity
+Liver function and toxicity

 • Liver Stress: Elevates liver enzymes, indicating liver stress or potential damage.